 While high school extracurriculars deserve a blog post all their own, a truly standout STEM major applicant will get noticed by college admissions officers for their STEM commitment beyond academics.

-This can include taking additional STEM courses online or at a local college (like video game design); joining a robotics club or, better yet, starting one; participating in math and science competitions; and doing an internship at a STEM business or a local school.
+This can include taking additional elective STEM courses online or at a local college (like video game design); joining a robotics club or, better yet, starting one; participating in math and science competitions; even doing an internship at a STEM business or a local school.

 Your professionalism, ability to work well with others, and other positive personal characteristics make you stand out.